chaitanya6761/ENRON-POI-Classifier/README.md

 **Q6.
 Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.**

 The two evaluation metrics which were used to determine the performence are precision and recall, because accuracy alone would not be enough as our dataset has imblance in classes.
-The precison and recall reported by tuned decison tree are `0.38702` and `0.3965`
+The highest precison(0.48617) and recall(0.39550) scores were reported by GussianNB.

 - Precision : Out all the datapoints labelled as POI'S, how many are actually POI's.
 - Recall    : Out all the datapoints that are truely POI'S, how many datapoints were correctly classified as POI'S.